instantlinux/docker-tools/images/mysqldump/README.md

 ## mysqldump

 This dockerizes a simple script I wrote in 2008 to perform a daily dump of the MySQL databases in a Percona Galera cluster.
+The image is compatible with recent versions of MariaDB (10.x) and XtraDB (5.7.x).

 This Docker compose service definition will cause a dump to happen at the default hour (3:30am in $TZ) from a server named xdb00 onto